PROFILE

 during the Pol Pot era and the Vietnamese

-invasion began streaming to the Thai border in
+invasion streamed to the Thai border in search

 The international community responded with a